What is a Beehive?

 Specific images may come to mind when you think of a beehive?
 But, what is a beehive exactly?

 When you say the word are you thinking about the physical structure where bees live?
+Perhaps, a man made box that beekeepers provide for bees.
 That is the most common use for the term.

 Yet often, when we say beehive we are taking about not only the physical location but the bee family that lives inside too!